-MARINE POLLUTANTS: None of the components of this mixture is listed as a marine pollutant by DOT.
+MARINE POLLUTANTS: None of the components of this mixture are listed as marine pollutants by DOT.

 15. Regulatory Information

 The following selected regulatory requirements may apply to this product.
 Not all such requirements are identified.
 Users of this product are solely responsible for compliance with all applicable federal, state, and local regulations.